qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/build-bitcoind.md

 ### B. Build Berkeley DB and Bitcoin.

-**Note:** each of these next steps will produce a lot of output in the terminal.
+**Note:** these next two steps will produce a lot of output.
 This is normal, be patient.

 1. Build Berkeley DB using the provided script.